 One of our favourite anecdotes from the annals of pop history involves a famous bootleg tape of 1960s band The Troggs having a hilariously sweary argument at a recording session.
 The sound engineer, who let the tape player run, captured a group of musicians trying desperately to grasp what turns any particular song into a hit record.
 The conclusion they reached is now legendary: “You got to put a little bit of fucking fairy dust over the bastard.”

-What did Reg Presley, the Trogg’ singer and main song-writer, mean when he talked about sprinkling a “bit of fucking fairy dust on the bastard”?
+What did Reg Presley, the Troggs’ singer and main song-writer, mean when he talked about sprinkling a “bit of fucking fairy dust on the bastard”?
 For us, the notion is attractive for at least two reasons.

 First, creating a hit record in pop music involves triggering an episode of affective contagion, the very phenomenon (albeit in different circumstances and for different ends) we are interested in theorising.
-Indeed Blackmore (1999, 56) cites the pop song as a prime example of the viral phenomena that the concept of the meme is trying to capture, “any catchy tunes that gets you to rehearse it in your head will get passed on, and so we will all come across such tunes and be in danger of catching them.”
+Indeed Blackmore (1999, 56) cites the pop song as a prime example of the viral phenomena that the concept of the meme is trying to capture, “any catchy tunes that gets you to rehearse it in your head will get passed on, and so we will all come across such tunes and be in danger of ‘catching’ them.”

 Presley’s “fairy dust” notion suggests a situated and collective crafting of affective resonance.
 It suggests that there are certain incantations or invocations that might help us break with the “naturalness” of neoliberal capitalism and thus repotentialise the world.
 When the “naturalness” of the current state of things begins to lose its grip – as it does when events and crises put the continuation of our everyday lives into doubt – then space opens up for “supernatural” solutions.